acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   occurrence.
 If yes, it should appear as if in one frame the DPA-B turned off.
 * Convene a telecon at the next reasonable moment.
 * As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
-* Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
+* Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
 * Prepare a CAP to power back on the DPA-B and submit it for review.
 This CAP should also put ACIS into "thermal standby mode" before executing.
 If the shutdown occurs during an observation that utilitizes the side B FEPs, or if a subsequent observation requests them, the active BEP may